 Crelate Pricing Plans and Per-User Costs in 2026

-That $119/user/mo positions Crelate in the mid-range for agency-focused recruiting software.
+Priced at $119/user/mo, Crelate sits in the mid-range for agency-focused recruiting software.
 It’s more expensive than PCRecruiter (~$85/user/mo) but less than some enterprise platforms that charge $150-200+ per user.
-The key difference is what’s included at that price point - and what’s locked behind higher tiers.
+What matters most is what’s included at that price point - and what’s locked behind higher tiers.
 Third-party estimates on G2 (2025) suggest Business Plus pricing falls somewhere between $140-160/user/month, though Crelate doesn’t confirm this publicly.

 Several important details about how Crelate charges:

-The 5-seat minimum creates a real barrier for small agencies.
-If you’re a 3-person recruiting firm, you’re paying for 2 seats nobody uses - that’s $2,856/year in wasted spend.
+A 5-seat minimum creates a real barrier for small agencies.
+A 3-person recruiting firm pays for 2 unused seats - that’s $2,856/year in wasted spend.
 And because there’s no trial, you won’t know if the platform fits your workflow until you’ve already committed thousands of dollars.
-For lean agencies testing new tools, this is a high-risk entry point compared to platforms that offer free tiers or month-to-month billing.
+Lean agencies testing new tools face a high-risk entry point compared to platforms that offer free tiers or month-to-month billing.
+At the other end of the scale, 100 recruiters on the Crelate ATS pricing model pay $142,800/year on the Business plan before the 7% annual escalator adds to that figure.

-What we’re seeing: When staffing agencies compare Crelate ATS pricing to flat-rate alternatives, the math shifts quickly once you factor in team size and multi-year commitments.
+Based on Pin’s data: When staffing agencies compare Crelate ATS pricing to flat-rate alternatives, the math shifts quickly once you factor in team size and multi-year commitments.
 Agencies that switch to Pin from per-user platforms consistently cite the pricing model as a top driver - particularly after discovering the 7% annual escalator at renewal.
 According to Pin’s 2026 user survey, 90% of users report a reduction in overall recruiting spend after switching, and 91% reduced or eliminated LinkedIn Recruiter spend entirely.
-The pattern holds across agency sizes: per-user pricing penalizes growth, while flat-rate tools reward it.
+Across agency sizes, per-user pricing penalizes growth while flat-rate tools reward it.
 A 10-person team on a $119/user plan pays $14,280/year.
-That same team on Pin’s Professional plan pays $1,788/year - nearly 8x less - while gaining AI-powered sourcing across 850M+ profiles that the Crelate ATS pricing model doesn’t include in any tier.
+Pin’s Professional plan costs that same team $1,788/year - nearly 8x less - while including AI-powered sourcing across 850M+ profiles that the Crelate ATS pricing model doesn’t offer in any tier.

 What’s Included in Each Crelate Plan?